LFAn0m3d/demo_money/README.md

     ```

 Ensure the `tesseract` executable is in your `PATH`.
 On some systems you may need to specify the path in `pytesseract.pytesseract.tesseract_cmd`.
+If these packages are missing the upload page will display an error about missing OCR dependencies.

 ## Running the Application